lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 classifications are kept unknown/unassigned.
 This is important as in a supervised learning setup, proteins can only be predicted to be localised to one of the sub-cellular niches that appear in the labelled training data.
-We can not guaranette (and do not expect) that the whole sub-cellular diversity to be represented in the labelled training data as (1) finding markers that represent the whole diversity of the cell is challenging (especially obtaining dual- and multiply-localised protein markers) and (2) many sub-cellular niches contain too few proteins to train on (see XXX)
+We can not guarantee (and do not expect) that the whole sub-cellular diversity to be represented in the labelled training data as (1) finding markers that represent the whole diversity of the cell is challenging (especially obtaining dual- and multiply-localised protein markers) and (2) many sub-cellular niches contain too few proteins to train on (see above for a motivation of a minimum of 13 markers).

 Deciding on a threshold is not trivial as classifier scores are heavily dependent upon the classifier used and different sub-cellular niches can